StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

 1. Introduction to Commands
    1. **Home 1** - move()
    * `move()` causes Reeborg to move one square unit in the direction that Reeborg is facing
-   * the program reads from the top to the bottom, so the command written on line 2 occurs after the command written on line 1, but before a command written on line 3
+   * The program reads from the top to the bottom, so the command written on line 2 occurs after the command written on line 1, but before a command written on line 3
-   * the () after each command are part of the command -- in the Python language, you can put arguments inside these parentheses, but in Reeborg, the parentheses are left where they are
+   * The () after each command are part of the command -- in the Python language, you can put arguments inside these parentheses, but in Reeborg, the parentheses are left where they are
    2. **Home 3** - turn_left()
    * `turn_left()` causes Reeborg to turn left from the direction Reeborg is facing -- notice that Reeborg does not move from the square they are on after turning left, you must use `move()` any time you want Reeborg to move to the next square
    3. **Newspaper** - take(), put(), bonus: defining functions like turn_right()
-   * notice that in this exercise, Reeborg must turn right to get up the steps, but there is no built in `turn_right()` command
+   * Notice that in this exercise, Reeborg must turn right to get up the steps, but there is no built in `turn_right()` command
    Here's a start:
    ```python
    def turn_right():
      ...
    ```
-   * if you finish building the `turn_right()` function for this exercise, think about other functions you can build to make it easier for Reeborg to complete the exercise (hint: which parts of the exercise world look similar, what move are repeated?)
+   * If you finish building the `turn_right()` function for this exercise, think about other functions you can build to make it easier for Reeborg to complete the exercise (hint: which parts of the exercise world look similar, what move are repeated?)
    4. *Optional Exercise*: **Tokens 4** (to solidify understanding of `take()` and `put()` commands for more complicated coding exercises later on)

 2. For Loops/Repeats